llambiel/letsecureme/post.md

 ## Nginx Setup

-Now that everything is secured we may take care of Nginx.
-We're not going to install the package from the Ubuntu repository as we require features (like HTTP/2) that can only be found in the latest "mainline" release branch.
-We add the Nginx official repository using:
+Now that everything is secured you may take care of Nginx.
+We're not going to install the package from the Ubuntu repository as we will require features (like HTTP/2) that can only be found in the latest "mainline" release branch.
+You can add the Nginx official repository using:

     curl http://nginx.org/keys/nginx_signing.key | sudo apt-key add -
     echo "deb http://nginx.org/packages/mainline/ubuntu/ trusty nginx" | sudo tee --append /etc/apt/sources.list.d/nginx_org_packages_mainline_ubuntu.list sudo apt-get update && sudo apt-get install -y nginx

-We create the target folder from where our website will be served:
+Create the target folder from where our website will be served:

     sudo mkdir /var/www/
     # download our demo website